Medicaid → MCOs and Value-Based Care → Engaging ACOs

 National DPP stakeholders can encourage ACOs to become champions in promoting the program, which could advance the diabetes prevention effort in several ways.
 First, the individual ACO is more likely to refer eligible patients to CDC-recognized organizations.
 Second, the ACO can become a persuasive voice in promoting funding for and awareness of the program.
 Providers’ influential position in the health care landscape makes their advocacy of a certain effort particularly meaningful when promoting that effort with the public, policy makers, payers, and other key stakeholders.

-This section provides information for how National DPP stakeholders can outreach directly to ACOs, including how to:
+This section provides information for how National DPP partners can outreach directly to ACOs, including how to:

 - Identify ACOs in a State or Region